 By looking at this, we could assume that Schember just barely won this election and that there was a good chance that he would not be re-elected.
 However, this isn’t the case.
 After 3 full years in office, Joe Schember did not have anyone running against him in the 2022 mayoral election.
 From this, we can infer that while he may have initially won his first election by a small margin, within his first term he had united enough of the city behind him that he was unopposed in his bid for a second term.

 So, what were the things that Schember did that untied the city behind him, and where do they fall on the political spectrum?
-To figure this out, we will take a look at the Vision for the CityOpens in a new tab. that Schember put together and lists his priorities as mayor.
+To figure this out, we will take a look at the Vision for the City that Schember put together and lists his priorities as mayor.
 For each of these things, we will look at the proposal and whether it would be considered a liberal or conservative issue.

 Diversity in First Responders